jgilfn/Masterdinger/README.md

 <center>![Leaderboard](/Documentation/leaderboard.png)</center>

-######Total Points
+####Total Points
 Sums the points of every champion from each Summoner and orders the results by highest.
 </br>
 Default rows displayed is 10.
-When you click see more it shows up to 100 sorted in pages of 25.
+When you click 'See More' it shows up to 100 sorted in pages of 25.
 <center>![Total Points](/Documentation/totalPoints.png)</center>

-######Champion Points
+####Champion Points
 Shows the champions with highest points from all of the Summoners.
 </br>
 Default rows displayed is 10.
-When you click see more it shows up to 100 sorted in pages of 25.
+When you click 'See More' it shows up to 100 sorted in pages of 25.
 <center>![Champion Points](/Documentation/championPoints.png)</center>

 ######Global Statistics